 4×8 N scale Layouts

-This great little L-shaped N scale layout is roughly 4.2×83 feet, so just slightly larger than described.
+This great little L-shaped N scale set up is roughly 4.2×83 feet, so just slightly larger than described.

 This layout is designed with a Minitrix N-scale track that combines a double mainline look-alike with a small branch track, giving tons of opportunities to expand and show off your N scale trains.

 This is a more traditional 4×8 rectangle n layout.
 It’s a track plan with a double mainline, two train stations and one yard, all snugly fit into the one space.

 This is perfect for someone who wants to get the most bang for their buck!

 This layout is awesome as it shows allows for tons of extra detailing to take place, while still letting the trains take centre stage.
 This complete track plan features an industrial area, a small town and two independent railroad lines – one for a passenger train and another for the freight train.

 This cool little 2×4 N scale design is set up so that the train will loop back on itself before returning to the station.
 It includes a small terminus station from which the trains are departing from, and completing the route in the shape of a long reverse loop and then returning back.